Words: Jonathan Wells

 And in at number one, Pierce Brosnan

 We’ll just press pause while the Brosnan naysayers have a little fume.
 Okay, all done?
-Then let’s press on.
+Then let’s crack on.
 For us, the Irishman swings the top spot, purely because he marks the perfect mid-point between everything that makes Bond great.
 His films see a blend of Timothy Dalton’s grittiness and Roger Moore’s campiness.
 His gadgets, too, are sometimes as silly as Connery’s gyrocopter, but are always more welcome than no gadgets at all, like early-Craig Bond.
-And, on top of that, the man doesn’t half look the part (of course, as mentioned in the intro, this wasn't a driving factor, but it doesn't weaken Brosnan's case, either).
+And, on top of that, the man doesn’t half look the part (of course, as mentioned in the intro, this wasn’t a driving factor, but it doesn’t weaken Brosnan’s case, either).

-He’s easily the man who best matches Fleming’s on-page physical description.
 His physique sits between no-muscle Moore and superhero-bodied Craig.
 And his delivery of even the worst kill lines (“They’ll print anything these days,” after throwing a man into a newspaper press springs to mind) makes them, somehow, work.
 Just don’t dwell on that invisible Aston Martin.

 His best film: Goldeneye.
 Directed by the same man who helmed Casino Royale, Martin Campbell, it was a similarly brave, brazen vision for the established character.
 And it all hinged on Brosnan’s confident star turn.